-Finding a gift for the gardener in your life can be challenging.
+What do you get the gardener who has everything?
 Sure, tools or gardening gloves are the obvious choice, but they will probably only be appreciated by the most serious of gardeners.
-I’ve come up with some pretty and practical suggestions for beginners and advanced gardener’s alike, as well as a few options for kids who love tagging along in the garden.
+I’ve come up with a list of pretty and practical Christmas gifts for beginners and advanced gardeners alike, as well as a few options for kids who love tagging along in the garden.

 Let it Grow, let it Grow, let it Grow

 Sorry, I couldn’t resist the bad music-related pun.
+Get these items for the gardener that’s just itching to have something green growing.
 There’s something for everyone to grow, no matter how much space they have to garden with.
 Most gifts are $25 and under.

 New to square foot gardening? easy templates that co-ordinate with the seeding square for you to know exactly what to plant.